patriciogonzalezvivo/eyeo16/README.md

 *Fundacion Telefonica* - **INTERACTIVOS** (2010)

 Note:
 Here we are in interactivos 2010.
-I made great friends there, like Tomas Rawski, Joaquin ... and Javier ....
+I made great friends there, like Tomas Rawski, Joaquin Aras and Javier ....

-Was particularly great because was unexpected.
+I think it was particularly great because was unexpected.
+Everything was exciting and vibran.
+I was truly feeling that I was integrating more parts of my self.

 Jung have a interesting concept call **synchronicity**.
-On his work he notice that In his diaries, what later he also illustrate and become the red book.
+Analyzing his on dreams (and then drawing them in what becomes the famous Red Book)

 ---